 SOWK 733: North American Migration Dynamics: Challenges, Opportunities, and Alternatives: taught by Dr. Maria Vidal de Haymes.
 This is a 3-credit migration elective.

 Description: This course will incorporate site visits and multiple interdisciplinary guest lectures from Iberoamericana University faculty and social workers from the Mexican public and private human services sector.
 The class will provide an opportunity for both Iberoamericana and Loyola students to come together to study migration-related issues affecting our respective countries and shared continent.
 Specifically, the course will focus on central themes concerning opportunities as well as challenges for fundamental social institutions presented by the contemporary migration dynamics and polices of North America.
 The course will be organized around several major migration themes of concern to North America.

 Sunday, May 18- Saturday May 31, 2014

 Mexico City, Mexico

-Wednesday May 15th: FIELD TRIP to La Patrona (overnight trip, 3 days)
+Wednesday May 21st: FIELD TRIP to La Patrona

 SITES OF INTEREST

-There will be a 3-day overnight field trip to La Patrona, a migrant community.
-There students will assist the women of the community in preparing food and delivering it to the migrants who are traveling on freight trains through Mexico to reach the US.
-Other site visits are being arranged and more information will be given at future meetings.
+There will be a 1-day field trip to La Patrona, a migrant community.
+There, students will assist the women of the community in preparing food and delivering it to the migrants who are traveling on freight trains through Mexico to reach the U.S. Other site visits are being arranged and more information will be given at future meetings.

-In addition, students will have one day of site seeing in Mexico on the hop on and off tour bus visiting important historical and cultural sites, and one additional free day to see the city.
+In addition, students will have one day of site-seeing on the hop on and off tour bus to visit important historical and cultural sites around Mexico City, and one additional free day to see the city.